 Install Stock Fork-Fender Brace and Fork Sliders

 The stock fork-fender brace has an edge with four holes which is the edge that faces forward.
-It mounts on the fork sliders using four Allan bolts, nylock nuts and wave washers.
+It mounts on the fork sliders using four Allen bolts, nylock nuts and wave washers.

-The rear Allan bolts also secure the brake line brackets.
+The rear Allen bolts also secure the brake line brackets.
 The bracket fits on the outside of the fork-fender brace next to the tire, not between the brace and fork slider.

 Before I install the fork sliders with the loosely attached stock fork-fender brace, I install the rubber fork gaiters on the fork tubes.
 The top of the gaiter has a hole that fits over the roll pin in the bottom of the lower triple clamp.
 I secure the top of the gaiters using the hose clamp on the boss on the lower triple clamp but I don’t install the bottom on the fork sliders so I can check for stiction as I assemble the stock fork-fender brace and Telefix fork brace.

 With the bolts loose, I install the fork sliders on the fork tubes and tighten the nut on the end of the damper rod.
-Then I use a socket in vice grips and an Allan key to tighten the nuts as described in the 1973 R75/5 write-up.
+Then I use a socket in my vice grips and an Allen key to tighten the nuts as described in the 1973 R75/5 write-up.

 I want to test for any increase in fork stiction as I assemble the stock fork-fender brace and the Telefix fork brace.
 I put a little WD-40 on the fork tubes and wipe it up and down the tube to minimize fork seal friction.
 Then I pull the forks all the way to the top of their travel and drop them and note how long they take to drop to the bottom.
 This should take a second or less if the fork tubes have been aligned in the X and Y planes as described above.